SathwikPericherla/offletter-onedoc/README.md

 This is a sample Internship Offer Letter Document made using React + Tailwind using ONEDOC API.

-Make your documents easier using ONEDOC.
+Make your documents easier using ONEDOC.<br/>
 Get Started : "www.onedoclabs.com"